TRIDENT: Tri-Modal Molecular Representation Learning with Taxonomic Annotations and Local Correspondence

 \section{Additional Results}

 In this section, we present additional experimental results that complement the main findings reported in the paper.
-These include performance evaluations on larger-scale datasets from the TDC benchmark, more extensive ablation experiments, and additional analyses that provide deeper insights into TRIDENT's capabilities.
+These include performance evaluations on MoleculeNet regression tasks, larger-scale datasets from the TDC benchmark, more extensive ablation experiments, and additional analyses that provide deeper insights into TRIDENT's capabilities.